tandica/rhcsa/practice-exams/general-notes.md

 ## General
 1. To change permissions for a specific user, use `setfacl`
-2. Force delete a container
+2. Force delete a container: `podman rm -f`
+3. Ping the other server on the exam with `ping` to test connectivity

 <br>